cogneon/lernos-sketchnoting/de/lernOS-Sketchnoting-Guide-de.md

 Brandy Agerbeck - [what is visual thinking?
 ](https://www.youtube.com/watch?v=Yr6DN20NHvs)What is Visual Thinking?
 Not a how-to video, more of a why-care video.
 Watch to learn why drawing is such a fantastic thinking tool and why I focus on the THINKING in visual thinking.

+Graham Shaw - [Why people believe they can’t draw - and how to prove they can](https://www.youtube.com/watch?v=7TXEZ4tP06c) Why is it that so many people think they can’t draw?
+Where did we learn to believe that?
+Graham Shaw will shatter this illusion – quite literally - in a very practical way.
+He’ll demonstrate how the simple act of drawing has the power to make a positive difference in the world.

 ## Bücher

 Mike Rohde - The sketchnote handbook - The classic!